School SEND Offer (Secondary)

 In addition to academic assessments, other assessments will be completed such as Boxall Profile (Emotional and Social development), BPVS (Receptive Language Skills), PASS (Pupil’s Attitude to Self and the Academy) and others.
 This information is analysed to determine their strengths and areas for development.

-Passport to Progress data and flight paths are shared with students and parents on a regular basis, particularly Family Learning Days so that they are aware of what their next steps to progress are.
+Progress data and flight paths are shared with students and parents on a regular basis, particularly Family Learning Days so that they are aware of what their next steps to progress are.

 Useful documents to read:-